 We are the juggling club of the Carnegie Mellon University in Pittsburgh, open to students and nonstudents.
 Whether you already know how to juggle or want to learn, just come and join us and have some fun.

 We meet twice a week on the CMU campus.
-In the Winter/Spring of 2016 we are meeting on Sundays at 3pm and Wednesday at 5:30pm on campus.
-On Sundays, we meet in the atrium of Newell-Simon Hall; on Wednesdays, we meet in a classroom that we announce on our mailing list.
+In the Winter/Spring of 2016 we are meeting on Sundays at 3pm and Wednesday at 6pm on campus.
+On Sundays, we meet in the atrium of Newell-Simon Hall; on Wednesdays, we typically meet in Wean 7500, but watch our mailing list for updates.
 One the weather gets warm enough, we'll meet outside, on the grass in front of Purnell.
 If you’re driving, CMU’s east campus parking garage is free after 5pm on weekdays and all day Sunday.

 The mailing list is our main mechanism for announcing meeting times and places and other juggling-related events.
 You can see recent messages in the mailing list archive.
 We have a facebook page too, though we more actively use the mailing list.